 Second, individuals with OCD will perform compulsions related to their obsessions.
 Someone with a phobia alone won’t engage in compulsions at all, but rather avoid their phobic stimulus and related circumstances.

-Common compulsions related to obsessions about death
+Common compulsions related to a fear of death include:

 - Researching illnesses that lead to death